contribsys/faktory_worker_ruby/README.md

 ## Why not Sidekiq?

-Sidekiq is awesome; it's very stable and useful.
+Sidekiq is awesome; it's stable and useful.
 It suffers from two design limitations:

 1. Sidekiq uses Redis and Redis is dumb datastore, all Sidekiq features are implemented in Ruby and have to travel over the network to access data.